luochang212/tsp-route/README.md

 * Let you visit all the attractions you plan to go in the fastest way

-* Four modes to choose, includes walking, driving, bicycling and transit
+* Four modes to choose including walking, driving, bicycling and transit

 * Good visualization powered by gmaps, provide two different maps